 In the following keytool commands (each a single command line), JAVA_HOME represents the location of the JDK.
-For information about the JAVA HOME environment variable, see Section 1.3.3, "Installing Oracle WebLogic Server in a Middleware Home."
+For information about the JAVA_HOME environment variable, see Section 1.2.1.5, "Installing Oracle WebLogic Server and Creating the Middleware Home."

 UNIX operating system